Halil-Kuray/Ibrahim-Halil-Kuray/content/pages/home.md

           virtualization to deliver software in packages called containers.
     _template: features
   - title: Familiar With
+    description: >-
+      In this section, I have hands-on experience with some of the listed skills through my participation in hackathons, while others I have explored at a superficial level to gain a basic understanding as part of various projects I have worked on.
+I possess a foundational knowledge in these skills.
     items:
       - title: CircuitPython
         text: >